totalpave/sqlite-bin/README.md

 The built binaries found in this repository are licensed under MIT.

-These binaries are built from the sources available Totalpave's [SQLite](https://github.com/totalpaveinc/sqlite), which includes the original SQLite sources, with additional JNI wrappers provided by Total Pave Inc.
+These binaries are built from the sources available Totalpave's [SQLite](https://github.com/totalpaveinc/sqlite) repository, which includes the original SQLite sources, with additional JNI wrappers provided by Total Pave Inc.

 Refer to the sources [README](https://github.com/totalpaveinc/sqlite/blob/master/README.md) for more information.

+## Runtime dependencies

+For android, any application that uses this AAR file needs to include libc++_shared.so.

+If your application doesn't already include this shared library, [android-libcxx](https://github.com/totalpaveinc/android-libcxx)
+AAR Library can be imported, which will allow all linked native libraries to use a single source of libc++.